 “A policy on workplace relationships which is clearly communicated to staff could save an employer a lot of stress and financial risk in the long run” says HR Team Director, Breda Cullen.

 Almost half (41%) of employees did not know their company’s policy regarding office romance.

 Many companies have strict policies against workplace relationships.
-McDonalds has adopted a zero-tolerance relationship policy when it comes to romance between senior management and employees.
-Last year, the company’s CEO Steve Easterbrook, was dismissed for having a consensual relationship with an employee.
-A statement by McDonalds said that Mr Easterbrook had “violated company policy” and “shown poor judgement”.
+For example, McDonald’s has adopted a zero-tolerance relationship policy regarding the romance between senior management and employees.
+The company’s CEO, Steve Easterbrook, was previously dismissed for having a consensual relationship with an employee.
+A statement by McDonald’s said that Mr Easterbrook had “violated company policy” and “shown poor judgement”.

 Why restrict a workplace relationship?

 Potential litigation issues or conflicts of interest if a relationship turns sour are becoming an increasing risk for companies in light of the ‘Me Too’ movement.